openshift-agent-team/fleeting/README.md

 Testing
 -------

-Put the desired ignition file at `data/ignition/test_ignition.ign`.
+Put files to be populated by Ignition in the tree rooted at `data/ignition/files/`.
+Put systemd units in `data/ignition/systemd/units`.

 Run the tool using `go run cmd/main.go`.